 Likewise, the Enlightenment anthropology has given rise to two diametrically opposed property institutions, those of liberal capitalism and communist socialism.
-Both embody Enlightenment liberalism, though that liberalism itself manifests as the foundation of the two polar extremes.
-British liberalism is associated with liberal capitalism, now evident in the neo-conservative movement, while American liberalism is associated with left wing ideology that finds its zenith in Marxist socialism.
-Within this anthropology, it is common for the Western mind to try to locate everyone somewhere on a continuum between these commonly accepted extremes.
+Both embody Enlightenment liberalism, though that liberalism itself manifests as foundation of the two polar extremes.
+British liberalism is associated with liberal capitalism while American liberalism is associated with left wing ideology.
+As a result, it is common for the Western mind to try to locate others somewhere on a continuum between these commonly accepted extremes.
 People are usually evaluated as either politically left or right, socialist or free market, big government or small government.
-The Leftist, socialist, statist person is assumed to be suspicious of private property, while the right wing, liberal capitalist will pursue private property as a vital component of the liberal capitalist panacea for all economic and most social problems.
+The Leftist, socialist, statist person is assumed to be suspicious of private property, while the right wing, liberal capitalist will pursue private property as a vital component of the liberal capitalist panacea for all economic, and most social, problems.